organix/uFork/ufork-wasm/awp.md

 addresses are used solely for routing, and should not be relied upon for security.

-Underlying transports provide an interface made up of two requestor functions (see https://github.com/douglascrockford/parseq), `connect` and `listen`.
+Underlying transports provide an interface made up of two requestor factories (see https://github.com/douglascrockford/parseq), `connect` and `listen`.

-The transport interface may also have a `generate_identity` requestor function that produces new identities, and an `identity_to_name` function that takes an identity and returns the corresponding name.
+The transport interface may also have a `generate_identity` requestor factory that produces new identities, and an `identity_to_name` function that takes an identity and returns the corresponding name.

 #### Connecting

-The `connect` requestor takes an object with the following properties:
+The `connect` requestor factory takes the following parameters:

     identity
         Used to prove ownership of the local party's name and secure the